Dundanagoudp/gemini/README.md

 ## 🧠 Overview

 This web app lets you chat with an AI powered by the **Google Gemini API**.
-It mimics how the real Gemini chatbot works and responds in real time.
+It mimics how the real Gemini chatbot works and responds in real time, using the **Next.js App Router**.

-Whether you're new to coding or just curious about how to build your own AI chatbot, this is a great place to start!
+Whether you're new to coding or just curious about how to build your own AI chatbot with Next.js, this is a great place to start!

 ---